-For the purposes of the Pay Policy Statement, the reference to 'Chief Officers' includes the Chief Executive, the two Corporate Directors and the Heads of Service and each of these has a different set of terms and conditions as indicated below.
+For the purposes of the Pay Policy Statement, the reference to 'Chief Officers' includes the Chief Executive, the two Corporate Directors, the new Service Directors and the Heads of Service who have different sets of terms and conditions as indicated below.

-Chief Executive - the Joint Negotiating Committee for Chief Executives; Corporate Directors - the Joint Negotiating Committee for Chief Officers; and Heads of Service - the National Joint Council for Local Government Services.
+- Chief Executive the Joint Negotiating Committee for Chief Executives; - Corporate Directors and new Service Directors the Joint Negotiating Committee for Chief Officers; and - Heads of Service the National Joint Council for Local Government Services.

-All posts carry a casual car user status which entitles the employee to reimbursement at the rate of 52.2p per mile.
+All posts carry a casual car user status, which entitles the employee to reimbursement at the rate of 52.2p per mile.